upcontent/UpContent-Marketing/content/post/our-pricing-model-sucked.md

 We’re pretty pleased with this change and hope you are, too!
 Down the road, we may introduce more options for larger businesses, but we think this pricing structure will best serve our current customers right now.
 Current paid users--don’t worry.
 We’ve got you covered, too.
 Expect to hear from us about how this change benefits you, too.

 Ready to get started?
-Give those Professional features a test drive if you haven’t already and [sign up for free].
+Give those Professional features a test drive if you haven’t already and [sign up for free](https://my.upcontent.com/signup).